sarupanda/webex-teams-python-bot/README.md

 ### 4. Interact with your Bot
 Login to your [Webex Teams](https://teams.webex.com/) account and **Create a Space** by clicking the **+** button.
 Then, enter your Bot Username (something like **XXXX@webex.bot**) as well as your own email address.

-To start interacting with the bot type `@<bot_name>` along with your message.
-For example if the bot was called "HelloBot" you would type `@HelloBot hello`
+To start interacting with the bot, type `@<bot_name>` along with your message.
+For example, if the bot was called "HelloBot" you would type `@HelloBot hello`

 # Task 2 - Getting started with Poll Bot.
 The goal of this task is for you to get the poll bot up and running and make a few test polls with the rest of your team.

-## 1. - Create new poll bot in your bots
+## Create new poll bot in your bots
 Follow the steps of the previous task to create a new bot called "Poll Bot".
-Grab and insert the access token into the string replacing ```<bot-access-token>``` with you token value.
+Grab and insert the access token into the string replacing ```<bot-access-token>``` with your token value.

-## 2. - Run the bot
+## Run the bot
-To run the bot execute in a terminal the command:
+To run the bot, execute in a terminal the command:

 ```sh
 python3 task2.py
 ```

-Make sure that ngrok is also running like in the previous task in a sepperate terminal.
+Make sure that ngrok is also running like in the previous task in a separate terminal.

-## 3. - Create some polls
+## Create some polls
 Login to your [Webex Teams](https://teams.webex.com/) account and **Create a Space** by clicking the **+** button.
 Then, enter your Bot Username (something like **XXXX@webex.bot**) as well as your own email address.
 The bot has four commands: `create poll`, `add option`, `start poll` and `end poll`.
 To invoke one of those commands, type `@<bot_name>`, a space, and then the command.

 For example, if your bot was named John, to create a poll, you would type `@John create poll` and send that into the space.